-Christopher is a specialist regulatory and professional misconduct barrister who qualified at the bar following a period of service in the British Army.
+Christopher is a specialist regulatory, coronial and professional misconduct barrister who qualified at the bar following a period of service in the British Army.
 His experience includes over ten years working as an in-house barrister most recently in a top-ranked regulatory team at an international law firm.
-Christopher is therefore able to adapt between working well in a team alongside solicitors and lay clients or as an individual depending upon what is required.
+Chris is therefore able to adapt between working well in a team alongside solicitors and lay clients or as an individual depending upon what is required.
 He is Direct Access accredited.

-Given his regulatory background, Christopher is highly experienced in representing interested persons (including employers and other organisations, drivers and the bereaved) at coroners’ inquests.
+Given his regulatory background, Chris is highly experienced in representing interested persons (including employers and organisations, drivers and the bereaved) at coroners’ inquests.
 His professional misconduct work has led to him representing police officers, medical professionals, NHS Trusts and Local Authorities at inquests.

-Examples of Christopher’s recent work include the following:
+Examples of Chris’s recent work include the following:

 Coroner’s Inquest, Black Country